stevan/Jackalope/README.md

 ### Hypermedia controls

-In the core set of schemas we also provide a basic 'linkrel' schema and an 'xlink' schema.
+In the core set of schemas we also provide a basic 'linkrel' schema and an 'hyperlink' schema.
 The 'linkrel' schema is for describing the concept of a link enough so that a link could easily be created from the available metadata.
-The 'xlink' schema is for describing the concrete implementation of a 'linkrel'.
-It is perhaps useful to think of a 'linkrel' like a class and 'xlink' like an object instance, they have a similar relationship to one another.
+The 'hyperlink' schema is for describing the concrete implementation of a 'linkrel'.
+It is perhaps useful to think of a 'linkrel' like a class and 'hyperlink' like an object instance, they have a similar relationship to one another.

 The base 'any' schema type provides an optional 'links' property, which is an array